 1. Public Relations Manager

-One master’s in marketing career path is that of a public relations manager.
-These professionals command six-figure salaries on average and are key to cultivating a good image for a particular organization in the public eye.
-Some of their duties may include creating press releases, giving press conferences, managing customer support teams, overseeing employee training for better customer interaction and more.
+One master’s in the marketing career path is that of a public relations manager.
+These professionals command six-figure salaries on average and are vital to cultivating a good image for a particular organization in the public eye.
+Some of their duties may include creating press releases, giving press conferences, managing customer support teams, overseeing employee training for better customer interaction, and more.
 A bachelor’s degree is the base requirement for becoming a public relations manager, although some jobs (and often the better ones) require a master’s degree.

-2. Marketing Manager
+2. Digital Marketing Manager

 3. Sales Manager